oasisprotocol/docs/docs/general/manage-tokens/advanced/oasis-cli-tools/delegate-tokens.md

 For 208 tokens, the amount of newly issued shares is thus 208 * 889,490,989.9542729 which is 185,014,125,910.48877 shares (rounded to 185,014,125,910 shares).

-Hence, the escrow account's total number of shares increased for 185,014,125,910 shares.
+Hence, the escrow account's total number of shares increased by 185,014,125,910 shares.